luiscruz/course_sustainableSE/2026/p1_measuring_software/g4_cv_energy_comparison.md

 We measured energy consumption using Energibridge [^9].
 Energibridge is an energy profiler that collects CPU and GPU energy usage data during program execution.

 Before running the experiment, we had to minimize any confounding factors that could influence the energy measurements.
 For this we followed the "Zen mode" [^10] strategy.
 We closed any applications or unnecessary background services that were running and made sure to turn off all notifications.
 Additionally, we disconnected all external hardware and turned off the wifi.
-Moreover, we froze our settings [^10] by disabling automatic brightness adjustment, idle dimming and setting the brightness to the lowest end at 242.
+Moreover, we froze our settings [^10] by disabling automatic brightness adjustment, idle dimming and setting the brightness to the lowest end.
 We kept the machine plugged into an external power source throughout the experiment to avoid power fluctuations.
 Lastly, we performed all experiments at a stable temperature of 23.5℃.

 ### Experiment Procedure